visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

 this is the name VisIt_ uses to connect your Python script to the Python Filter Runtime in the engine.

-When you run your Python Query, results are presented like any other Query: Displayed in the Query window and can be accessed via VisIt's Query output CLI functions.
+When you run your Python Query, results are presented like any other Query: Displayed in the Query window and can be accessed via VisIt_'s Query output CLI functions.